CPE

 excels-magical-equation-solver-listing-image

-You may have a spreadsheet that computes profit from a new product as a function of units sold.
+Imagine that you have a spreadsheet that computes profit from a new product as a function of units sold.
 A colleague asks how many units need to be sold for the product to break even.
 You frantically change the value in the units sold cell until profit equals 0.
-If you have ever faced a similar situation in which you want to find the value in one cell that makes a formula hit 0, then you need to learn Goal Seek.

 Here are the steps to activate Goal Seek: